 Permittees must follow the direction of the Department Employees, Gardeners, and Recreation Directors at all times.
-If a dispute arises, you should contact Jim Jackson.
+If a dispute arises, you should contact the Film Permit Office.

 *On the job staffing means that a gardener is able to provide minimal assistance without major interference with their normal work activities.
 Examples opening a gate or dropping chain or providing a water hose.
 Any major production requiring a full time staff presence (gardener, security or trade) shall pay for this staff time at a rate of one and one-half times the staff's normal hourly rate.
 The Department shall also be reimbursed for any lost revenues or other costs that may be incurred because of the permitted activity.

 $50 - Student(s) Filming/Photo permit fee (per day, per site).
 Required paperwork - A copy of school ID and a letter of confirmation, on school letterhead, from the instructor of enrolled class.

 $716 - Simple TV commercials and low impact TV programs with crews of 35 or under (per day, per site).